software-mansion/react-native-reanimated/docs/docs/fundamentals/animations.md

 As a result we will get the exact same behavior as when animating the `offset` value update.
 However, in this case we move the control over how value updates need to be performed from the place where we make Shared Value amends to the place where we define the View styles.
 This approach is more convenient in many cases, especially when view properties are derived from Shared Value as opposed to the Shared Value being directly mapped to given styles.
-Also, keeping all the aspects of view styles and transitions colocated often makes it easier to keep control over your components' code.
+Also, keeping all the aspects of view styles and transitions collocated often makes it easier to keep control over your components' code.
 It forces you to have everything defined in one place vs scattered around the codebase allowing for animated transitions being triggered from anywhere.

 ## Animations in inline styles